lbryio/lbry.com/content/news/166-imineblocks.md

 date: '2018-04-05 00:20:00'
 cover: 'imineblocks-banner.jpg'
 ---
-What was once the subject of niche crypto-anarchist communities vis-a-vis Bitcoin has now grown into a worldwide virtual homesteading: mining.
+What was once the subject of niche crypto-anarchist communities vis-à-vis Bitcoin has now grown into a worldwide virtual homesteading: mining.

 If you find a nascent project you like in crypto, chances are you can mine it.
 But what is the first step to mining?